thedaviddelta/lingva-translate/README.md

 The only requirement is to set an environment variable called `NEXT_PUBLIC_SITE_DOMAIN` with the domain you're deploying the instance under.
 This is used for the canonical URL and the meta tags.

+Optionally, there's another environment variable available called `DEFAULT_DARK_THEME` for selecting dark as the default page theme on the first load.
+The theme will be light by default unless this variable is set to `true`.

 ### Docker

 An [official Docker image](https://hub.docker.com/r/thedaviddelta/lingva-translate) is available to ease the deployment using Compose, Kubernetes or similar technologies.
-Remember to also include the environment variable (simplified to `site_domain`) when running the container.
+Remember to also include the environment variables (simplified to `site_domain` and `dark_theme`) when running the container.

 #### Docker Compose: